OAP

 A Whitepaper of the Open Agent Protocol

-Version: 1.0 Status: Public Working Draft Date: May 2026 Authors: OAP Privacy and Governance Working Group and OAP Confidentiality and Compliance Context Working Group
+Version: 1.0 Status: Public Working Draft Date: May 2026 Authors: T. Fengler (Editor) Working Groups: Privacy and Governance WG and Confidentiality and Compliance Context WG

 Abstract